whitneyburton/portfolios/students/1606-back/bryan-goss/Module 2.md

 [Armstrong posse gist.](https://gist.github.com/bcgoss/ef28ca99bf8fb2265bcf0949b8e9d4cb)

 Other:
 For the first Friday Spike, I talked with some mod 1 students with Ben and we tried to help them settle in and get used to some of the tools they'll be using while they're here.
-Throughout the module I paired with Mod 1 students X times, particularly Brandon and Dan.
+Throughout the module I paired with Mod 1 students 4 times, particularly Brandon Randall, Dave Junta and Dan Olsen.
 The last Friday I will help with the Conway Game of Life coding challenge.